una/personal-goals/README.md

 - [ ] New version of Happy Moments for 2016
 - [ ] Create a typeface
 - [ ] Build a project using ES6 best practices
+- [ ] Build an E-Card generator API

 ### Backlog: Side Projects & Other Ideas
 - [Apps & Other Projects](https://github.com/una/personal-goals/blob/master/ideas-and-misc/app-ideas.md)